OlliNie/Olli-Codes/src/pages/blog/Static Query With Hooks.md

 http://localhost:8001/___graphql
 ```
-It turns out that Gatsby out of the box logs the time and date a node (fancy Gatsby lingo for component) has changed.
+It turns out that Gatsby out of the box logs the time and date a node (fancy Gatsby word for component) has changed.
 We will be using the Explorer in GraphiQL to create our query to get this information.

 After some digging with Explorer I found the path to the changeTime that I was looking for.

 ![query](./changeTime.png)

-The only problem with this query is that it returns the change time of all nodes in my Gatsby project and in no particular order.
+The only problem with this query is that it returns the changeTime of all nodes in my Gatsby project and in no particular order.
 How do we fix this?
 Gatsby was nice enough when they created their QraphQL schema that they added an option to sort and limit the number of results.
-So after a little more digging around in the Explorer I was able to limit the number of results of our query to 1, and sort the results in a decending order by modified time.
+So after a little more digging around in the Explorer I was able to limit the number of results of our query to 1, and sort the results in a decending order by modifiedTime.

 ![sorted query with a limit of 1](./sorted.png)